An Extended Newton-type Algorithm for $\ell_2$-Regularized Sparse Logistic Regression and Its Efficiency for Classifying Large-scale Datasets: Numerical Experiments

 \section{Numerical Experiments}

-In this part, we will conduct extensive numerical experiments of our algorithm \FNSLR\ by using MATLAB (R2017b) on a desktop of 8GB of memory and Inter Core i5 2.7Ghz CPU, against seven leading solvers both on synthetic data and real data.
+In this part, we will conduct extensive numerical experiments of \NSLR\footnote{Available at \url{https://github.com/ShenglongZhou/NSLR}} by using MATLAB (R2017b) on a desktop of 8GB of memory and Inter Core i5 2.7Ghz CPU, against seven leading solvers on both synthetic and real datasets.